Conformal-in-the-Loop for Learning with Imbalanced Noisy Data: Results and Discussion

 \subsection{Computational Overhead}

 Fig.~\ref{fig:overhead} and Table~\ref{tab:overhead} present an analysis of the overhead associated with our method across various tasks.
 Notably, classification tasks demonstrate a higher overhead compared to segmentation tasks, likely because baseline training steps are faster.
 However, the overall increase in overhead remains small, with a mean increase of 11.2\% in training time per step for classification and 4.0\% for segmentation.
 These findings are encouraging and suggest that our method is likely to scale effectively to larger tasks and datasets.
+This section presents an analysis of the weighting generated by our method on the imbalanced CIFAR-10 dataset and the CityScapes dataset.
+The primary objective is to demonstrate the method's effectiveness in addressing dataset imbalances by emphasizing challenging examples.